Phaeton (Faeton, Φαέθων) was a planet that has recently (about ~ 3000 years ago) disappeared from our Solar System…

 The Greeks know that some time ago there was a planet called Phaeton in our solar system that does not exist today because it disappeared with a great flash.
 The ancient Greek meaning of the word Phaeton is "shining", "luminous", "source of light".
 The words “photon” and “phaeton” come from the same ancient Greek root.

 There is no way that the Phaeton could be an asteroid, meteorite or some comet debris, because it would not have acquired the status of “god”.
-The phaeton was definitely a planet.
+Phaeton was definitely a planet.

-When the Phaeton disappeared as a result of a flash that some noticed - all the people of Greece knew about it.
+When the Phaeton disappeared as a result of a great flash - all the people of Greece knew about it.
 The lack of the Phaeton must have been really hard to hide for people who remembered seeing it all their lives.

 Plato (427-347 BC), (one of the greatest philosophers in history) realized that the commonly held belief that “Phaeton was destroyed by Helios' lightning,” introduced by religion to explain the disappearance of the Phaeton, was just a clumsy interpretation of a true cosmic event.

-Imagine generations of people praying daily to their “god” throughout their lives when they find out one day that it has disappeared.
+Imagine generations of Greek people praying daily to their “god” throughout their lives when they find out one day that it has disappeared.
 They couldn't pray to that god anymore, could they?
-For the ancient Greeks, the disappeared planet Phaeton was as real as the Sun ...
+For the ancient Greeks, the planet Phaeton that disappeared was as real as the Sun ...